2022 United States House of Representatives elections in Florida: District 27

 Republican Maria Elvira Salazar, who had represented the district since 2021, flipped the district and was elected with 51% of the vote in 2020.
 Salazar won re-election in 2022.

 The boundaries of the district were redrawn from 2020, as determined by the 2020 redistricting cycle.
+Miami Beach was removed from the 27th, while the district took in more Cuban-heavy areas inland.

 This district was included on the list of Republican-held seats the Democratic Congressional Campaign Committee was targeting in 2022.